-Officials Investigate Possible Fatal Stabbing of Man in West Hollywood
+Investigation Underway After Man Found Dead in Between Buildings in West Hollywood

 A 36-year-old man was stabbed multiple times along the 8800 block of South Hoover Street at a party Sunday night, according to the LATimes.

-A man in his 60s died after being stabbed multiple times in North Hollywood near the intersection of West Magnolia Boulevard and Tujunga Avenue about 3 a.m.
-Monday, the newspaper reported.
+A 25-year-old man died after being stabbed multiple times in North Hollywood near the intersection of West Magnolia Boulevard and Tujunga Avenue about 3 a.m.
+Monday, LAPD officials said.